Many in Mideast see hypocrisy in Western embrace of Ukraine - The Boston Globe

-JERUSALEM (AP) — Within days of the Russian invasion, Western countries invoked international law, imposed crippling sanctions, began welcoming refugees with open arms and cheered on Ukraine’s armed resistance.
+JERUSALEM — Within days of the Russian invasion, Western countries invoked international law, imposed crippling sanctions, began welcoming refugees with open arms, and cheered on Ukraine’s armed resistance.

 The response has elicited outrage across the Middle East, where many see a glaring double standard in how the West responds to international conflicts.